Learning Outcomes

 Explaining Costs and Risk in the Client-Care Letter

 Regulatory requirements are strict.
-The SRA Code of Conduct requires clients receive the "best possible information" about the likely pricing of their matter both at the time of engagement and as the matter progresses.
+The SRA Code of Conduct for Solicitors requires clients receive the best possible information about how their matter will be priced both at the time of engagement and, when appropriate, as the matter progresses.
+Clients must be told the likely overall cost where possible, and you must update them in writing if the estimate changes.

 This means you must give: